AaronDewes/tty-share/README.md

 This is a great tool, and I used it quite a few times before.
 At the time I started my project, [tmate.io](https://tmate.io) didn't have the option to join the session from the browser, and one had to use `ssh`.
 In most cases, `ssh` is not a problem at all - in fact it's even preferred, but there are cases when you just don't have easy access to an `ssh` client, e.g.: joining from a Windows machine, or from your smartphone.
 In the meantime, the project added some support for joining a terminal session in the browser too.

 Perhaps one downside with *tmate* is that it comes with quite a few dependencies which can make your life complicated if you want to compile it for ARM, for example.
-Running it on a raspberry pi might not be as simple as you want it, unless you use Debian.
+Running it on a Raspberry Pi might not be as simple as you want it, unless you use Debian.

 ## Credits